quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Some UDP protocols are vulnerable to reflection attacks, where an attacker is able to direct traffic to a third party as a denial of service.
-For example, these source ports are associated with applications known to be vulnerable to reflection attacks (often due to server misconfiguration):
+For example, these source ports are associated with applications known to be vulnerable to reflection attacks, often due to server misconfiguration:

 * port 53 - DNS {{?RFC1034}}
 * port 123 - NTP {{?RFC5905}}